AidemX/AidemPython/README.md

 ## 3rd Party Packages for Python

-If need to add 3rd party packages for Python, just add it under
+If you need to add a 3rd party package for Python, just add it to this folder:

 > AidemPython/python/lib/python3.8/site-packages/